Tommac1/WiFi-Remote-Socket/README.md

 **How to**

-Upload a sketch into the wemos board and connect relay to pins 1, 2, 3, 4 and socket circuit.
+Upload a sketch into the wemos board and connect relay modules to pins 1, 2, 3, 4 and socket circuit.

 ----------